wustl-data/rooster-cogburn/docs/exercises/env-setup.md

     3. Open the repo in VS Code.

         === "OSX"
-            Use the GUI to open the folder containing the repo you just cloned.
+            Use the VS Code GUI to open the folder containing the repo you just cloned.

         === "WSL"
             `cd` to the repo directory and run `code .` to open the repo in VS Code.